sclarkstone/Milestone3/README.md

 issues

 When edit or delete - "TypeError: 'Collection' object is not callable.
-If you meant to call the 'update' method on a 'Collection' object it is failing because no such method exists."
+If you meant to call the 'update' method on a 'Collection' object it is failing because no such method exists." got tutor suupor to fix. remove is not a normal Mongo command, delete_one. and mongo.db.genres.update({"_id": ObjectId(genre_id)}, submit) becomes  mongo.db.genres.update_one({"_id": ObjectId(genre_id)}, {"$set": submit})